influxdata/docs-v2/content/chronograf/v1.9/guides/create-alert-rules.md

 3. Select the time series data to use in the alert rule.
     Navigate through databases, measurements, tags, and fields to select all relevant data.

-4. Define the rule condition(s).
-    - Condition options are determined by the alert type.
+4. Define the rule conditions.
+Condition options are determined by the alert type.

 5. Select and configure the alert handler.
     - The alert handler determines where the system sends the alert (the event handler).